EvaMart/oeb-visualizations/README.md

 #### Usage

-Import the component in your Vue component and add it to the `components` section.
+Import the `accessibilityPlot` in your Vue component and add it to the `components` section.
 Then use the component in the template.

 ```html
 <template>